 The village of Bolsena, which dominates the volcanic Lake Bolsena, mustn’t be missed from this list of the most picturesque towns near Rome.
 It’s as beautiful as the other villages mentioned, but it adds more to your experience because it comes with the biggest lake in Lazio.
 You can swim, kayak, and windsurf on the lake.
 You can walk along the lake’s promenade and watch the colored boats at sunset time.

 This town is for the sea lovers and all the travelers that need to add a coastal town to their itinerary to be happy.
-The fortified village of Cerveteri is located 44 km from Rome’s historical center and can be your getaway to discover some of the most beautiful beaches near Rome.
+The fortified village of Cerveteri lies 44 km from Rome’s historical center and can be your getaway to discover some of the most beautiful beaches near Rome.
 The perfect period to visit Cerveteri is from April to October.
 The region is popular for wine and oil, and you can taste most of the local products during the summer festivals.
 The visit to Cerveteri won’t be complete if you don’t take a stroll inside the incredible Etruscan necropolis, which is the biggest necropolis in Europe.
 From that area, were unhearted most of the artifacts that allowed us to learn about the Etruscan civilization and Etruscan art.

-Hope you’ll put to good use this inspiration for planning your trip to the incredible, quaint towns near Rome in the Tuscia region!
+Hope you’ll put to good use this inspiration for planning your trip to the incredible, quaint towns near Rome in Tuscia, Italy!